Meaty. Smoky. Juicy. Tender. And EASY! Cook delicious EASY Smoked Baby Back Ribs with just three simple steps in your electric smoker!

-Step 3: Wrap ribs in foil and cook one hour
+Step 3: Wrap ribs in foil and cook two hours

 Remove the ribs and wrap each rack tightly in aluminum foil.
-Return to the smoker and cook for one more hour.
+Return to the smoker and cook for 2 more hours.

 Remove the ribs and cut into sections with one or two bones each and serve with your favorite barbecue sauce for dipping.
 Follow these easy steps and experiment with different sauces and rubs to find your favorite combination.
 Enjoy cooking outdoors, friends!

 Since this post was originally shared, we’ve continued perfecting our rib smoking skills and have developed a recipe for dry rub that we especially enjoy.
 You might want to check out our post on How to Make the BEST Electric Smoker Ribs that includes our recipe for sweet and smoky dry rub, mop sauce, and barbecue sauce, too!

 This Easy Smoked Baby Back Ribs recipe is certainly a great one if you’re just beginning to experiment with cooking in an electric smoker, and this recipe for EASY Homemade Barbecue Sauce is a yummy dipping sauce for those succulent ribs.

 If you like this recipe, please do me a favor and give it a 5-star rating!

 - 2-3 racks baby back ribs

 - smokehouse maple seasoning